Mathematician, theoretical physicist and software professional (15 years experience). Curious about everything and keen to share knowledge.

-With the recent Brexit vote in Westminster I got the intuition that something big is about to happen with regards to Independence.
-All that is certain is an Independence referendum held before Brexit will result in a NO vote.
+When the Brexit vote occurred in Westminster I got the intuition that something big is about to happen with regards to Independence.
+All that is certain is an Independence referendum held before Brexit will result in a "no" vote.

 The Unionist Rainbow Tories, propelled by UKIP, which may be their Trojan horse for advancing an extreme right agenda, seem stupid but playing stupid can be a winning tactic.
 Perhaps the Tories are playing a devious game preventing Scotland from remembering that, as Alex Salmond pointed out, there is more than one way for Scotland to become independent by talking up the impossibility of a second Independence referendum.
 Or it could be even more convoluted.

 Unionists mention independence and a second referendum more than the Scottish Government does.
 Independence supporters think unionists are scared they will lose a referendum.

 Suppose however some influential Tories are afraid they will win, shackling England for a generation or more to a country where some 50 percent of the population wants to leave and will protest forever over fracking, Trident and the NHS.
 Perhaps the Tories are like someone who wants a divorce but is praying their partner will initiate it and get the blame.